Troopers/BehatContexts/doc/context-extended-entity.md

   Then I should find 1 User like:
     | firstname |
     | José      |
-  Then I should find 2 User like:
+  Then I should find 2 Users like:
     | lastname |
     | Abitbol  |
 ```